SionRani/PROJECT-/README.md

 Run in an environment where GPU acceleration (optional) is available.

 🎉 You're ready to track soccer players like a pro!

+Soccer Player Re-Identification using YOLOv5 + Python – detects and tracks players using bounding boxes.